 Parent to Parent: A support network of Advance LA

-P2P is a free monthly support group for parents of teens and young adults offered by Advance LA.
-The intention of P2P is to provide a safe space for parents to connect with others dealing with similar issues.
-At P2P, participants can share struggles and celebrate successes of their young adult children whose transition out of the home is complicated by dealing with ASD, ADHD, learning differences and other challenges.
+P2P is a free monthly support group for parents of neurodivergent teens and young adults offered by Advance LA.
+The intention of P2P is to provide a safe space for parents and caregivers to connect with others dealing with similar issues.
+At P2P, participants can share struggles and celebrate successes of their young adult children whose transition out of the home is complicated by challenges related to ASD, ADHD and learning differences.